Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 #### Examples and Tutorials and Samples

-* [Code Institute](https://codeinstitute.net/) - I used the Task Manager mini project to build my code foundations and then completely cistomised it thereafter.
+* [Code Institute](https://codeinstitute.net/) - I used the Task Manager mini project to build my code foundations and then completely customised it thereafter.

 #### Pages used for information